-The EESE Team aims to improve the enabling environment for sustainable enterprises, which includes red tape assessment and enterprise formalization.
+The EESE Team aims to improve the enabling environment for sustainable enterprises.
 The work undertaken by the team builds on the 2007 ILC Conclusions on the Promotion of Sustainable Enterprises, which underlines the importance of a conducive environment for SMEs and describes some basic conditions that create opportunities for sustainable enterprises.
 The work is also based on the 2015 ILC Report on SMEs and Decent and Productive Employment Creation which summarises global evidence with respect to creating an enabling environment for sustainable enterprises and facilitating enterprise formalization.

 Why EESE?Getting the enabling environment right is of key importance as there is limited value in promoting enterprise development for the creation of more and good jobs in an environment that is hostile to them.
 This is especially relevant for small and medium enterprises (SMEs) who are often hit harder by an unconducive environment than larger enterprises which is frequently referred to as a lack of level playing field.
 It is expected that an improvement of the enabling environment provides access to new services that will help SMEs perform better or reduce their cost of doing business leading to additional investment and creation of more and decent and productive employment.
 Thus, an enabling environment seeks to improve the economic prospects particularly of SMEs, overcome decent work deficits for workers and ensure that economic activities are environmentally sustainable.

 What is EESE?It is a comprehensive and powerful ILO methodology developed to assess, advocate and reform the environment in which enterprises start up and grow.
 EESE:

 - allows stakeholders to identify the major constraints hampering business development;

 - fosters dialogue between workers, employers and the government to reach shared policy recommendations;